thesirtaylor/visualizy/README.md

 ~
 it is worth noting that the .env was intentionally included in the push to github for the reviewer to see, this would not be done in a proper project
 ~

-##### Extra note
-I believe it is right that I mention that one of the reasons for the delay in submission is my ongoing learning process with Docker.
-While I haven't recently dockerized standard applications, I'm actively working on improving my Docker skills.
-In the meantime, I'm continuing to learn how to effectively utilize docker without depending on a devOps engineer.

 I look forward to hearing from you,